Corporate Compliance & Code of Conduct

 - Attempt to persuade another or any person to give false or misleading information to a government investigator or inspector; or

 - Be uncooperative with a government investigation.

-If you receive a subpoena or other written or oral request for information from the government or a court, contact your supervisor, the Compliance Official, or the Compliance Officer before responding.
+If you receive a subpoena or other written or oral request for information from the government or a court, contact your supervisor and the Compliance Officer before responding.

-The Compliance and Ethics Program is critical to Porter Hills’ continued success.
-You are crucial in ensuring the integrity of Porter Hills.
+The Compliance and Ethics Program is critical to UMRC & Porter Hills’ continued success.
+You are crucial in ensuring the integrity of UMRC & PH.
 The Code of Conduct and the Compliance and Ethics Program set standards for the legal, professional, and ethical conduct of our business.
 Some key points to remember are:

-- Porter Hills and all our team members are committed to personal and organizational integrity, to acting in good faith, and to being accountable for our actions.
+- UMRC & PH and all our team members are committed to personal and organizational integrity, to acting in good faith, and to being accountable for our actions.

-- The Code of Conduct and the Compliance and Ethics Program prepare us to deal with the growing complexity of ethical, professional, and legal requirements of delivering healthcare in the CCRC environment.
+- The Code of Conduct and the Compliance and Ethics Program prepare us to deal with the growing complexity of ethical, professional, and legal requirements of delivering healthcare in the senior living environment.

 - The Compliance and Ethics Program is an ongoing initiative designed to foster a supportive work environment, provide standards for clinical and business conduct, and offer education and training opportunities for team members.

 The success of the UMRC & Porter Hills Compliance and Ethics Program depends on our commitment to act with integrity, both personally and as an organization.